makinacorpus/filechunk-bundle/README.md

  - `temporary://` for temporary files, which will default to PHP configured temporary folder,
  - `upload://` for chunked file upload, which defaults to `temporary://filechunk/`
+ - `webroot://` for files that are in the public directory, will default to `%kernel.project_dir/public`,

 Only the temporary one cannot be configured, all others can be set via the following `.env` file variables: